sapcc/keppel/docs/operator-guide.md

   This driver is optional.
 If no rate limit driver is configured, rate limiting will not be enabled.
 As for storage drivers, the choice of rate limit driver may be linked to the choice of auth driver.

+- The **inbound cache driver** adds a caching strategy to manifest pulls from external registries.
+The simplest implementation is the "trivial" inbound cache driver, which does not cache anything.
+Every access is a cache miss and goes through to the external registry.

 ### Common configuration options

 The following configuration options are understood by both the API server and the janitor: